orangeman/2nix/Readme.md

 Vuejs apps have local *state*.
 Matrix is a *state* replication protocol.
-Kappa architecture (aka *event sourcing*) uses an *append-only log* of *change events* as the single source of truth to keep distributed data sets in sync.
+Kappa architecture (aka *event sourcing*) uses an *append-only log* of *change events* to keep distributed data sets in sync.

-Vue apps "chat" their *changes* in (multi-party end-to-end encrypted) matrix rooms and derive their local *state* from that event log.
+Decoupled "apps" write data *changes* in (multi-party e2e encrypted) matrix rooms.
-In case of network partition the matrix protocol makes sure that all apps *eventually* arrive at the same *consistent shared state*.
+In case of network partition the protocol makes sure everyone *eventually* arrives at the same *consistent* log.
+Apps derive their local *state* from that shared changelog history.

 ### prerequisites

     npm install -g @vue/cli
     npm install -g @vue/cli-service-global